icub-tech-iit/documentation/docs/icub_firmware/firmware/firmware.md

 <img src ="../img/cli-options.png" height = 480px>

 ## CLI options to change CAN ID and IP address
-Here's described the capability to change :
+Here's below a summary of the CLI functionalities:

 - CAN board ID via `SOCKETCAN` device
 - CAN board ID via `ETH` device